-Other jobs that have met the criteria include athletes, camp counselors, craftpersons, horse trainers, and home attendants for terminally ill patients.
+The H-2B is most commonly used for landscapers and groundskeepers, forest and other conservation workers, maids and house cleaners, amusement and recreation attendants, meat, poultry, and fish cutters and trimmers, and waiters or waitresses.
+Other jobs that have met the criteria include athletes, camp counselors, craftspersons, horse trainers, and home attendants for terminally ill patients.
 Although we've just given several examples of jobs that meet the USCIS's definition of temporary, be aware that most jobs do not.

 For a person from a nonparticipating country to qualify for an exception, he or she must show evidence of being the beneficiary of an approved H-2B petition, as well as how approval would serve the U.S. interests, based on such factors as: